 There are more things you can do with ONIX, to be sure.
 At a very low level, try opening an ONIX file in a proper text editor such as TextWrangler or TextMate.
 The syntax highlighting helps you see which bits are data and which bits are tags, and a decent text editor will indent XML nicely so you have half a hope of being able to read it.

 In the InDesign example above, we used XSLT to transform our ONIX into another sort of XML, using InDesign as a processor.
-You don’t need to use InDesign, though; you can convert ONIX into another sort of XML—including XHTML (yes, web pages!)—using XLST and SAXON on the command line or even a web-based processor such as this one.
+You don’t need to use InDesign, though; you can convert ONIX into another sort of XML—including XHTML (yes, web pages!)—using XLST and SAXON on the command line or even a web-based processor (google for

 Because XML is, by its nature, structured, you can manipulate it with very simple programming to remove, modify and copy elements.
 For instance, you can use the Ruby Nokogiri gem to manipulate ONIX to your heart’s content—to add agency pricing, for instance, or to set the UK GBP price from the USD price by applying business rules.